-The texture of soils under study was found to vary from sandy loam to loamy sand.
+The soil varied from sandy loam to loamy sand.
 The organic carbon status was low in all samples.
 The maximum calcium carbonate content in both orchard and non-orchard soil samples was observed in Suthana (S2).
 The electrical conductivity of 75% of soil samples was found normal while pH ranged from normal to alkaline.
 All orchard and non-orchard soil samples were low in nitrogen, however, phosphorus was in deficient to sufficient range.
 Potassium was sufficient in almost all samples.
+The soil macronutrients (N, P & K) were negatively correlated with sand while these were positively correlated with silt and clay.
 Leaf samples of guava were deficient in nitrogen and phosphorus while only 50 percent of samples were low in potassium.
+Leaf nitrogen, phosphorus and potassium were significantly and positively correlated.
 The results of the present investigation suggest that balanced fertilizer applications should be recommended for optimizing the productivity of guava orchards.